 Looking For HIV Testing in Indonesia?
 Find HIV Center

-Since July 2016, AHF Indonesia has been collaborating with the Ministry of Health to implement HIV testing and treatment programs in 2 provinces (DKI Jakarta and West Java) since July 2016.
+AHF Indonesia has been implementing HIV testing and treatment programs in 2 provinces (DKI Jakarta and West Java) since July 2016.
 In addition, it gradually expanded its services to other regions.
-The services offered include patient laboratory tests, free ART drugs and capacity building for hospital staff.
-Different advocacy meetings have been arranged with the government to revise the national and provincial community testing and early treatment strategies.
+The services offered include patient laboratory tests, free ART drugs, and capacity building for hospital staff.
+Meanwhile, the advocacy programs were conducted through meetings arranged with the government in order to revise the national and provincial community testing and early treatment strategies.

-AHF Indonesia aims to promote health and well being among people living with HIV/AIDS and to avoid death from early caused opportunistic infection.
-In recent years, the primary driver of the HIV epidemic has been shifted from injection of drugs to sexual transmission.
-Most of the key populations are in urban and peri-urban area.
-Key affected groups continue to report a high level of unsafe behavior and low awareness about HIV.
-In view of the shift, AHF Indonesia has organized many educational events and preventional workshops.
-Young people and other key populations can have more chances to learn safe sex and prevention of HIV/STIs.
+AHF Indonesia has objectives to promote health and well-being among people living with HIV and to avoid death from early caused opportunistic infection.
+In recent years, the primary driver of the HIV epidemic has been shifted from the injection of drugs to sexual transmission.
+Most of the key populations are in urban and peri-urban areas.
+Key affected groups continue to report high-risk behavior and insufficient awareness about HIV.
+Young people and other key populations can have more chances to learn about safe sex and the prevention of HIV/STIs.